-As the weather is getting better, more and more people are heading outside to run.
-The common that they have is shin pain or shin splints.
+As the weather improves and more and more people are heading outside to run, shin pain or splints can be quite common.
 One exercise that you can try is foam rolling out your shins.

 Foam Rolling Shin Splits

-When it comes to how much the weight you are putting through into the foam roller depends on you.
-You should feel like a deep massage but you shouldn’t be in screaming pain.
-It shouldn’t be uncomfortable that you don’t want to do it for a long time.
-What you are doing is foam rolling that tibialis anterior, self massaging it to help the metabolites move out of that muscle.
-I recommend people to go through this exercise for 5 or 10 repetitions on each side.
-This will decrease the stiffness and the tightness in your shins.
+You are foam rolling the tibialis anterior, self-massaging it to help the metabolites move out of that muscle.
+The amount of weight you put into the foam roller depends on you.
+You should feel a deep massage, but you shouldn’t be in pain.
+I recommend you do 5 to 10 repetitions on each side.
+This will decrease the stiffness and tightness in your shins.

 Rick Kaselj, MS